 If you had to pick a single educational technique, learning style, or pedagogy to drive the future of school design, what would it be?

-These 12 rhetorical questions for Educational Facilities Planners is now also a foundation for a forthcoming book based on my 12 Hallmarks of Effective Teaching and Learning.
-Nice symmetry, eh?
+These 12 rhetorical questions for Educational Facilities Planners is now also a foundation for a forthcoming book based on my 10 Hallmarks of 21st Century Teaching and Learning.

 Question 1: Why is Service Learning the most effective way for students to achieve mastery of curriculum and state mandated standards?